AbhishekDinesan/Gritt/README.md

 ## Features in implementation

-User Profiles and Content Management.
+- User Profiles!
+- State Management with Redux.